aelmokhtar/ayoubmokhtar.github.io/_posts/2018-04-23-paypal-bbp-i-couldve-deleted-all-smc-messages-using-brute-force-technique.md

 </html>
 ```

 Now, we just have to save this file as an HTML file and upload it to our server in order to send it to the victim.
-When the victim will access this page, it will create a few new iframes with the SRC attribute set to:
+When the victim accesses this page, it will create a few new iframes with the SRC attribute set to:

 ```